 Israel's Prime Minister Mrs. Golda Meir delivered a "State of the Nation" address to the?

-Israel's Prime Minister Mrs. Golda Meir delivered a "State of the Nation" address to the Knesset -- Israeli Parliament -- on Tuesday, May 26, in which she blamed increased tensions in the Middle East on the growing Soviet involvement in Egypt.
+Background: Israel's Prime Minister Mrs. Golda Meir delivered a "State of the Nation" address to the Knesset -- Israeli Parliament -- on Tuesday, May 26, in which she blamed increased tensions in the Middle East on the growing Soviet involvement in Egypt.

 Mrs. Meir said that the increased Soviet involvement was encouraging Egypt in its plan to renew its "war of attrition" against Israel.
 She also said that recent Soviet moves were without precedent in the region.